 In her prior role as Associate Dean for Online Education, Professor Kohn developed JDinteractive, the nation’s first fully interactive online J.D. program.
 In her current role as Faculty Director of Online Education, she guides the program’s ongoing development and supports faculty teaching online.

-Professor Kohn’s research focuses on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
-Her recent articles have addressed such issues as supported and surrogate decision-making, financial exploitation of the elderly, vulnerability and discrimination in old age, the practical and constitutional implications of elder abuse legislation, the potential for an elder rights movement, and legal education.
+Professor Kohn’s scholarly research focuses on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
+Her work has appeared in diverse fora including the Harvard Civil Rights-Civil Liberties Law Review, Georgetown Law Journal Online, the Washington University Law Review, and The Washington Post.
+Her recent articles have addressed long-term care reform, family caregiving, supported and surrogate decision-making, financial exploitation of the elderly, vulnerability and discrimination in old age, the practical and constitutional implications of elder abuse legislation, the potential for an elder rights movement, and legal education.

 The author of Elder Law: Practice, Policy & Problems (Wolters Kluwer, 2d ed.
 2020), consistent with her research interests Professor Kohn teaches elder law, family law, trusts and estates, torts, and an interdisciplinary gerontology course.

 Professor Kohn has served in a variety of public interest roles, including the Reporter for the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.
 She currently serves as the Reporter for the revised Uniform Health Care Decisions Act; Co-Chair of the Elder Rights Committee of the Individual Rights and Responsibilities Section of the American Bar Association; and Co-Director of the Aging, Law, and Society Collaborative Research Network.